 - 1/2 cup sugar

 - 6 tbsp butter (85 grams), unsalted, chilled, cubed

 - 1 cup sesame seeds

-Form dough into a ball, cover with plastic and chill in the refrigerator for 30 to 60 minutes.
+- Wrap the dough with plastic and place it in the refrigerator for at least 30 minutes.

-Place in a baking pan lined with a baking sheet.
+- Place each cookie on top of a baking tray lined with a baking sheet.

 - In a small mixing bowl, mix egg whites with 2 tablespoons of water.

 - Dip each cookie into the egg whites-water mixture, then roll it into the sesame seeds to coat it evenly.

 - Place each coated cookie back in the baking tray, making sure there are some spaces between each cookie.